 When an adult Spider mite is allowed to survive to egg laying stage, the amount of eggs laid will assure the survival of the infestation.
 These mites are very small but very driven to lay eggs.

 Here adults, nymphs and eggs are evident on this leaf surface.

-Ultimately, the correct strategy for dealing with this pest is to be able to use a very safe agent; one that can be used often without harm to plant or animal, but decisively kills mites on contact.
-Only by killing the egg layers will you control this pest because dead mites can’t lay eggs.
+Ultimately, the correct strategy for dealing with this pest is to be able to use a very safe agent; one that can be used often with no harm to plant or animal, but decisively kills mites on contact.
+Only by killing the egg layers will you control this pest.